Jon Minadeo II

-Jon Eugene Minadeo II (born 1983) is an American antisemitic conspiracy theorist, neo-Nazi, white supremacist and former rapper.
+Jon Eugene Minadeo II (pronounced mih-NAH-dee-o) (born December 15, 1982), also known as Handsome Truth, is an American antisemitic conspiracy theorist, neo-Nazi, white supremacist, and former rapper.
 He is the leader of the antisemitic hate group and conspiracy theory network Goyim Defense League (GDL).
-He is known for his video platform GoyimTV, banner drops, and his distributions of neo-Nazi propaganda.
+He is known for his video platform GoyimTV, banner drops, and his distribution of neo-Nazi propaganda.

 Personal life

-Minadeo grew up in northern California in Novato where he lived with his mother in various apartments.
+Minadeo grew up in Novato, California, where he lived with his mother in various apartments.
 He dropped out of Novato High School in the early 2000s and later received a GED.
 He worked at his grandmother's restaurant, Dinucci’s Italian Dinners, in Valley Ford.
-His family has a Mexican-American background.
+According to an article by Naomi Feinstein and Izzy Kapnick for the Miami New Times, his family has a Mexican-American background.
 Sources claim that there was a rupture in his family and that he has rarely held a steady job since leaving the restaurant.
 In a March 2022 interview with the Santa Rosa Press Democrat, Minadeo claimed that he does some construction work and that he'd "probably have to leave Petaluma because things are growing so uncomfortable for him."

-He had been living in Petaluma until December 2022 when he and his girlfriend Kelly Johnson moved to Florida.
-Johnson, a yoga instructor, had been fired from two yoga studios in the Bay Area in March 2022 for her connections with Minadeo and for increasingly bigoted comments.
+In late December 2022, Minadeo and his girlfriend moved to Florida.
+In December 2024, Minadeo relocated to Arkansas.

-Minadeo has two neo-Nazi tattoos: a Totenkopf on his arm and SS Bolts on his torso.
+Minadeo has three neo-Nazi tattoos: a Totenkopf on his arm, SS Bolts on his torso, and a Celtic cross on his left hand.

-Acting & Rap Stints
+Acting and rap stints

 Minadeo produced two rap albums, "American Man Whore" in 2013 and "Whore Moans" in 2015, under the rapper name Shoobie Da Wop where he rapped about sexual escapades, alcohol and drug use.
 Prior to that, he appeared in a few independent and short films.

 Antisemitism activities

 Goyim Defense League

 Minadeo is the leader of the Goyim Defense League white supremacist network and the owner-operator of the antisemitic online video platform GoyimTV.
 The name uses the term goyim, a Hebrew word for non-Jews.
 He has produced and distributed antisemitic flyers and instructs followers on how to spread antisemitic messages so that they can't be accused of targeting.
+He is also known for being affiliated with other white supremacists such as GypsyCrusader and Robert Wilson (also known as "Aryan Bacon").

 Minadeo uses the social media moniker "Handsome Truth" and wears a chain with a swastika.
 In 2019, he filed a fictitious business name statement in California to operate business under the name "Handsome Truth Enterprises".